 Consistent oral care grows more important as seniors age.
 Because teeth become more susceptible to plaque over the years, seniors are more vulnerable to tooth decay.
 However, with a few simple lifestyle changes, your loved one can lower his or her risk of cavities and oral health problems.
-Read on for four tips from Las Vegas senior home care experts that will help promote healthy senior teeth.
+Read on for four tips from Las Vegas home care experts that will help promote healthy senior teeth.

 1. Brush and Floss Daily